Well, hello there, you! My name is Michael J., and I want to share my story with you.

 Depression and anxiety are part of every moment of my existence.
 And have been since my earliest memory.
 Every.
 Single.
 Moment.

 It sucks!
 Further, I am hoping that writing will provide me with some emotional catharsis.
 And provide a source of inspiration, light, laughter, or tears, especially to those that may be still unable to reach out.
 I sure hope I am successful.
 Because my previous impervious coping mechanisms have crumbled and fallen by the wayside, I am indeed raw and exposed before my peers.

 I have a Ph.D. in Educational & Behavioral Statistics.
 Using this knowledge and experience, I intend to bring to life depression and anxiety.
 This will occur through a narrative research process, which will illustrate the many complexities and many dimensions of depression and anxiety.
 This is not an easy task.
 Medicine and psychology have tried throughout history to achieve this goal.
 Unfortunately, most still fail to understand these prevalent mental disorders.

 My goal is to help others understand depression and anxiety

-I want to help people who don’t understand what it’s like to understand what it’s like to be affected by depression and anxiety.
+I want to help people who don’t know what it’s like to understand what it’s like to be affected by depression and anxiety.
 This the first step to

 - to improving empathy toward the depressed and anxious;